 Bertha Armyworm Map - Cumulative Moth Counts

-Numbers in trap catches continued to decrease from 2019 to 2021 but increased modestly from 2021 to 2022.
-Regional bertha armyworm outbreaks tend to last for two to three years, with eight to ten years between.
+Numbers in trap catches continued to decrease from 2019 to 2021 but increased modestly from 2021 to 2022 and again from 2022 to 2023.
+We saw a further increase in 2024 and will continue to monitor in 2025.
+Regional bertha armyworm outbreaks tend to last for two to three years, with eight to 10 years between.
 The last year with significant infestations was 2013 with minor outbreaks seen in 2016.
 We anticipate eventual increases consistent with the historical bertha armyworm cycle.
-This recent increase doesn’t necessarily mean that populations are going to outbreak, but numbers are higher than the last few years and we will continue to monitor.
+This recent increase doesn’t necessarily mean that populations are going to outbreak.
+Continued monitoring will allow us to determine if there is a rise in populations and when populations peak.

-The risk map will provide important information if higher risk areas are identified.
-The map displays the cumulative male moth counts reported from traps at more than 200 locations in Saskatchewan.
-The map is updated weekly until late July.
+The risk map will provide important information if higher-risk areas are identified.
+The map displays the cumulative male moth counts reported from traps at more than 250 locations in Saskatchewan.
+The map will be updated until early August.
+The circles depicted on the map represent the general area where monitoring sites are located.
+Smoothing techniques are used to show regional risk which is why mapping zones extend past the general area of monitoring sites.

 Generally, cruciferous crops such as canola and mustard are at risk from bertha armyworm.
 However, other crops, including flax and quinoa, can be impacted.
 The map is intended to display risk on a regional basis.
 Individual field monitoring will be important in the coming weeks to determine if control measures will be necessary.
 Keep in mind that there have been situations where high populations of moths in traps have not corresponded to high numbers in adjacent fields.